 Lisa said: “The walk gave me a purpose and I felt like it was a way to act upon the devastating news.
 There was a great atmosphere and I found the walk inspiring, despite the circumstances.
 The whole experience of the march was very positive and I was so happy that such a good experience came out of something so tragic.”

-Don't worry if you didn't get to do a March for Men event this year.
-There's still plenty of ways to get involved, including organising your own March for Men event.
+We look forward to seeing you at a March for Men this Summer.
+But if you can't wait till then, there's still plenty of ways to get involved, including organising your own March for Men event.
 We have a dedicated team ready to support you in organising your march, your way.
 Whether you choose to march up a mountain, get your local community behind you, or walk around your local park, we're with you every step of the way.

-Thank you to everyone who joined us at a march for men this June and showed us that you believe men are worth saving.
+Thank you to everyone who joined us at a March for Men in 2019 and showed us that you believe men are worth saving.